adrianorosso/react-todo-list/README.md

-# Simple todo list to practice react-redux
+* This is a simple todo list, using react-redux for practicing puposes.

 # Getting Started with Create React App